upper-town/web_app/README.md

 [`asdf`]: https://asdf-vm.com/guide/getting-started.html

-### Postgres and Redis
+### Postgres, Redis, and Node.js

 The app relies on Postgres as database and Redis as cache and job queue.
-For development and test, you can install and run them manually on your computer.
+Node.js is used to bundle JS and CSS files.
+For development and test, you can install and run them manually on your computer the way it works best for you.

 ### Environment variables